 At the end of each module, students receive a Progress Report.
-Students have up to seven (7) days after the module ends to appeal any attendance or grade.
+Students have up to seven (7) days after the module ends to appeal a grade.
 No changes will be made after seven (7) days.

 While on externship students are evaluated on their performance and receive a letter grade.